 Always remember to cover up your royal icing with either cling film or a wet cloth as this will prevent the royal icing to dry out.
 Also if your icing gets too thick add water or if it is too wet add more icing sugar.
 So here is the tutorial on how to make royal icing.

-Combine egg whites and lemon juice in a large bowl.
+Step 1: Combine egg whites and lemon juice in a large bowl.
 Add some of the sifted icing sugar to the mixture and start the mixer.

-When you have the soft peak icing, you start to only add 2 tbsp of icing sugar at a time because from now on the icing will get stiffer.
+Step 3: When you have the soft peak icing, you start to only add 2 tbsp of icing sugar at a time because from now on the icing will get stiffer.
 When you can pull out small stiff peaks the icing is ready.
 Cover the icing with cling film and a lid or wet cloth and store it in the fridge.

 If you want to make runny icing for flooding cookies or making run-outs then take some royal icing (stiff made) into a bowl and start mixing it with water, a few drops at the time.
 Continue this until the icing it thin and liquid.
 It should be smoothing out when you lift the spoon.
 The mixing with the water will most likely cause many air bubbles in the icing, so it is always good to cover up the icing and let it “rest” for 30 min.
 Then give it a slow stir and you have reduced the number of air bubbles in your icing.

+You can use this royal icing for cookies!
 As mentioned before royal icing is great for flooding cookies.
 See my how to flood cookies with royal icing tutorial to learn this decorating technique.

 You can also visit my tutorial section if you want to learn how to make other icings and frostings.